Layshaft: 'All-indirect' gearboxes

 Some gearboxes do not use a layshaft, but rely on indirect gears throughout.
+Output power is taken from the second shaft, which would otherwise be the layshaft.

 All-indirect were used for some very early cars, before the advantages of the direct-drive top gear were recognised.
 They contain no dog clutches; at the time, gear changing was still carried out by sliding the gears in and out of mesh.
 Once the dog clutch came into use, the further advantage of a direct-drive top gear was immediately recognised.

 With the popularity of front-wheel drive from the 1960s, the all-indirect gearbox has become common.
 These have been used for both transverse engine layouts, where the offset of two shafts is more convenient than the in-line arrangement of a layshaft gearbox, and for longitudinal transaxle designs, such as the VW Beetle or many Renaults, where the requirement was to have both driven and driving shafts at the same end of the gearbox.

 Although the loss of the direct-drive top ratio loses the ability for 0% losses when cruising, this is compensated for by reducing losses in other ratios from 4% to 2%.
 Noise is also reduced by modern metallurgy and gear cutting, which give quieter and more efficient gear profiles.

 As the gearbox efficiency remains constant for all ratios of an all-indirect gearbox, it is now convenient to provide overdrive top gears, even when these are no longer direct-drive or 1:1 ratios.
 One of the first mass-market cars to offer such a feature was the VW Polo and the Formel E, with a deliberately-labelled '-E' for 'economy' overdrive ratio.